 We will help you.
 The Part D Explanation of Benefits (Part D EOB) report we send to you includes the current amount of your out-of-pocket costs (Section 3 in this chapter tells about this report).
-When you reach a total of \$6,550 in out-of-pocket costs for the year, this report will tell you that you have left Coverage Gap Stage and have moved on to the Catastrophic Coverage Stage.
+When you reach a total of \$6,550 in out-of-pocket costs for the year, this report will tell you that you have left the [insert as applicable: Initial Coverage Stage OR Coverage Gap Stage] and have moved on to the Catastrophic Coverage Stage.